, , ,

 A seed starting station gives you advantages

-One of the best ways to grow a bigger or better garden is starting with robust, healthy seedlings and transplants.
-You have more selection and control of the conditions when starting them yourself, and that often means needing a seed starting station.
+One of the best ways to grow a bigger or better garden is to start with robust, healthy seedlings and transplants.
+Starting them yourself allows you to select and control the conditions, which often means needing a seed starting station.
 Gardeners and growers looking to improve their seed germination rates and have stronger, healthier transplants that produce earlier and longer need this tool!

-A seed starting station can be almost any size – from a single seedling tray up to a full commercial table system.
-Most gardeners use a moveable wire restaurant rack as the frame, but there are many other ways to set yours up.
+A seed starting station can be almost any size—from a single seedling tray to a full commercial table system.
+Most gardeners use a moveable wire restaurant rack as the frame, but there are many other ways to set one up.

-A major advantage is placement is not limited to a sunny and warm location because the light and heat are on the station itself – giving you flexibility in placing it in your house, workshop, or garage – anywhere that remains above 50°F at night.
+A major advantage is that placement is not limited to a sunny and warm location because the light and heat are on the station itself.
+This gives you flexibility in placing it in your house, workshop, or garage—anywhere that remains above 50°F at night.

 We’re sharing what we’ve learned from building and using our seed starting station for almost 25 years – what works, what doesn’t, and how to save some money!